-As a public company with listed equity securities, we must comply with laws, regulations and requirements, including the requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, certain corporate governance provisions of the Sarbanes-Oxley Act, related regulations of the SEC and requirements of the NASDAQ Global Select Market.
+As a public company with listed equity securities, we must comply with laws, regulations and requirements, including the requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), certain corporate governance provisions of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), related regulations of the SEC and requirements of the NASDAQ Global Select Market.
 The Exchange Act requires that we file annual, quarterly and current reports with respect to our business and financial condition.
 The Sarbanes-Oxley Act requires, among other things, that we establish and maintain effective internal controls and procedures for financial reporting.

-Section 404 of the Sarbanes-Oxley Act requires our management and independent auditors to report annually on the effectiveness of our internal control over financial reporting.
-However, we are an "emerging growth company," as defined in the JOBS Act, and, so for as long as we continue to be an emerging growth company, we intend to take advantage of certain exemptions from various reporting requirements applicable to other public companies but not to emerging growth companies, including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404.

-Once we are no longer an emerging growth company or, if prior to such date, we opt to no longer take advantage of the applicable exemption, we will be required to include an opinion from our independent auditors on the effectiveness of our internal control over financial reporting.
+Section 404 of the Sarbanes-Oxley Act ("Section 404") requires our management and independent auditors to report annually on the effectiveness of our internal control over financial reporting.
+As of December 31, 2017, we are no longer an "emerging growth company," and, therefore, we are no longer subject to emerging growth company exemptions from various reporting requirements applicable to other public companies, including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404.
+As of December 31, 2017, when we became a "large accelerated filer" (as defined in the relevant SEC rules), we are required to include an opinion from our independent auditors on the effectiveness of our internal control over financial reporting.